minkoo01/knowledge/courses/fast.ai/deep-learning-part-1/2019-edition/lesson-1-image-recognition-kor.md

 Everything we are going to do is going to be using either fastai or [PyTorch](https://pytorch.org/) which fastai sits on top of.
 PyTorch is fast growing extremely popular library.
 It's a bit newer than TensorFlow, so in a lot of ways it's more modern than TensorFlow.
 We use it because we used to use TensorFlow a couple years ago and we found we can do a lot more, a lot more quickly with PyTorch.

-Currently fastai supports four applications:
+Currently fastai supports four applications: <br>
+`현재 fastai는 네 가지 애플리케이션을 지원한다.`

 1. Computer vision
 2. Natural language text